Royal Military College, Duntroon: Programs

 The college also oversees the program for training officers in the Australian Army Reserve.
 Upon appointment to the Reserves, members join a University Regiment within their location and then undertake their training over the course of five modules run by the various University Regiments around Australia.
 Additionally, they are required to parade at their unit one night a week and one weekend a month.
 The final six-and-a-half-week module of the Reserve officer course is conducted at Duntroon.
 In January 2008, the Part-time Officers course was shortened to a duration of 104 days, with further employment training, specific to Corps allocation, conducted thereafter.

 In 2003, the Officer Tertiary Recruitment Scheme (OTRS) was introduced, which involves the recruitment of officers enrolled in tertiary study.
 Essentially, this program involves undergraduate sponsorship of university students, who are appointed as Officer Cadets in the Australian Regular Army, while they study.
 During their tertiary study, they train with the applicable University Regiment as reservists and conduct modules of training as they are able to fit in around their studies.
 At the conclusion of their study (provided they have completed the necessary modules) they enroll at Duntroon in II Class.

+In 2024 a two year trial of a modified officer training schedule - described by the Australian Defence Department as a contemporary approach to officer training - was established to replace the 18 month training program previously run at Duntroon (the program adopted after the transfer of university studies to The Australian Defence Force Academy in 1986 and the focus of Duntroon strictly on Army officer military training).
+Scheduled to conclude in December 2025, the new program shortened the 18 month training program to a 12-month officer commissioning program (OCP), comprising six modules that include practical applications of leadership, command, foundation warfighting and military planning.